Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Generalized Mercer Kernels

 \chapter{Generalized Mercer Kernels}

-This chapter will give us a new concept of the generalized Mercer kernels that are the sum of countable symmetric or nonsymmetric expansion terms.
-These generalized Mercer kernels will become the reproducing kernels of the $p$-norm RKBSs driven by their given expansion sets.
-Comparing with the general RKBSs discussed in Chapter~\ref{char:RKBS}, the $p$-norm RKBSs can be viewed as the generalizations of the Mercer's representations of RKHSs.
-Moreover, the expansion terms of the generalized Mercer kernels can be used to check the imbedding and compactness of the $p$-norm RKBSs directly.
+This chapter presents the generalized Mercer kernels, the sum of countable symmetric or nonsymmetric expansion terms, which become the reproducing kernels of the $p$-norm RKBSs driven by their given expansion sets.
+Comparing with the general RKBSs discussed in Chapter~\ref{char:RKBS}, the $p$-norm RKBSs can be viewed as the generalizations of the Mercer representations of RKHSs.
+Moreover, the expansion terms of the generalized Mercer kernels can be used to establish the imbedding, compactness, and universal approximation of the $p$-norm RKBSs.